mimimelonxxxx/CSE2130-Lessons/Notes.md

 Python is a wrapper to the SQL interface.
 Therefore, python can interpret SQL statements, but those statements can also be interpreted by other programs.

-Note for IB: only need to include the SQL statements, not the python parts
+Note for IB: only need to include the SQL statements, not the python parts For IB, you only need the stuff inside the multiline comments

 ```python
 import sqlite3